cpuhurtz/linux-tool-dump/README.md

     * The generator builds each GORENEST implant, accepting one configuration option: which port to listen on.

 - GREENPHOSPHOR

 - RETROSAMURAI

+- [shr0ud](./shr0ud/README.md) is a trojanized variant of `netstat`.
+Developed by yours truly.
+    * It's intended to replace the common admin utility `/usr/bin/netstat`.
+    * Features a listener that receives a crafted UDP packet to dynamically `set` or `remove` "filters."
+    * Said filters are designed to remove certain `netstat` results from appearing in the output.

 - [SPINALTAP](./SPINALTAP/README.md) is a work-in-progress, intended to be a trojanized variant of `sshd` which intercepts password credentials.
 Developed by yours truly.
     * Details to be added here at a later time.